DataVisLab/project-1-migrations/README.md

 # project-1-migrations
-All the code produced at "American Migration between 1990-2015" by DataVisLab, Chile (2017)
+All the code produced for "American Migration between 1990-2015" by DataVisLab, Chile (2017)